US STOCKS-Stocks slide as stimulus, infrastructure costs spook investors | Business

 U.S. stocks tumbled on Tuesday as concerns about the cost of infrastructure spending and potential tax hikes to pay for President Joe Biden's $1.9 trillion relief bill weighed on investors who also fear further downside in the market.

-Stocks had been trading near break-even in choppy trade before turning sharply lower about 45 minutes before the close.
-Powell told U.S. lawmakers that a coming round of post-pandemic price hikes will not fuel a destructive breakout of persistent inflation - fears that had sparked a recent rise in yields.
+Stocks had been trading near break-even in seesaw trade before turning sharply lower about 45 minutes before the close.
+Powell told U.S. lawmakers that a coming round of post-pandemic price hikes will not fuel a destructive breakout of persistent inflation - fears that had sparked a recent rise in yields and caused technology shares to sell off.

-Oil prices that slumped more than 3% on worries that new pandemic curbs and slow vaccine rollouts in Europe will slow a recovery in demand also pushed the energy sector lower.
+Oil prices that slumped more than 3% on worries that new pandemic curbs and slow vaccine rollouts in Europe will slow a recovery in demand helped push the energy sector lower.
 Falling yields on 10-year U.S. Treasury notes from a 14-month highs last week have deflated this year's outperformance in the financial and energy sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)